atesgoral/magnetiq/index.md

 Browser resizing utility to aid in responsive web development.

-It needs to be either updated or archived because modern browsers are restrictive about programmatically resizing the window.
+It needs to be either updated or archived, as modern browsers have become more restrictive regarding the programmatic resizing of windows.

 ---